talent-plan/tinykv/README.md

 - `proto`: all communication between nodes and processes uses Protocol Buffers over gRPC.
 This package contains the protocol definitions used by TinyKV, and generated Go code for using them.
 - `raft`: implementation of the Raft distributed consensus algorithm, used in TinyKV.
 - `scheduler`: implementation of the TinyScheduler which is responsible for managing TinyKV nodes and for generating timestamps.
+- `log`: log utility to output log base	on level.

 ### Course material